 Learning Outcomes

-The aim of the course is to familiarize students with the description of analog and digital signals and linear systems.
-The student will acquire knowledge of signal and digital system analysis in time and frequency domains.
-Understanding the theory is applied to spectral signal analysis and OFDM transmission.
+The aim of the course is to familiarize students with the description of continuous time and discrete time signals and linear systems.
+The student will acquire knowledge of various techniques for signal processing in the time and frequency domains.
+The signal processing theory will be used to the spectral analysis of signals and the transmission of OFDM signals.

 Upon successful completion of the course the student will be able to: